 For further information regarding parking or visitor parking to all other areas, please contact car parking on 46002 or email email@example.com

 The University is keen to promote sustainable travel.
-The aim of these pages is to inform University staff and students about the different options for travelling to Durham City and Queen's Campus and between Durham and Stockton.
-Durham University has a Sustainable Travel Plan which set out objectives and targets which are monitored by undertaking travel surveys on a regular basis.
+The aim of these pages is to inform University staff and students about the different options for travelling to and around Durham City.
+Durham University has an Integrated Sustainable Travel Plan which set out objectives and targets which are monitored by undertaking travel surveys on a regular basis.